Eskom tariffs to take in SA economic needs

-Parliament - Eskom's future "price path" will take the economy's competitiveness into account, Deputy President Kgalema Motlanthe
+Parliament - Eskom's future "price path" will take the economy's competitiveness into account, Deputy President Kgalema Motlanthe said on Thursday.

 This would be based on economically sustainable electricity tariffs that balance macroeconomic and sociopolitical impacts, he told the National Council of Provinces.